fattynomnom/fattynomnom.github.io/src/docs/15th_nov_23.md

 ![Auth0 login page](./images/15th_nov_23_2.png)

 This makes my `/login` and `/register` pages redundant now...
-If I'm not mistaken, you can still use custom login and registration pages, but maybe this is something we can explore a bit later, for now I just want to setup the authentication flow.
+If I'm not mistaken, you can still use custom login and registration pages, but maybe this is something I can explore a bit later, for now I just want to setup the authentication flow.

 # Redirect user after login